Raven (drag queen)

 David Petruschin (born April 8, 1979), best known as Raven, is an American drag queen, make-up artist, and reality television personality from Riverside, California.
 Raven was a fixture in the Southern California nightclub scene before gaining international prominence for appearing in both the second season of RuPaul's Drag Race and the first season of All Stars.
-She placed as the runner-up of both seasons.
+She is the runner-up of both season 2 and of All Stars 1.
+In 2026 she returned as part of Drag Race Down Under vs. the World.
+She arrived as a contestant and competed in episode 1, but was revealed as a guest judge in episode 2.
 Petruschin has been RuPaul's makeup artist since Drag Race's ninth season (episode 3) and has since become a creative producer of both RuPaul’s Drag Race and RuPaul’s Drag Race All Stars.
 For his make-up work on the show, Petruschin received the Primetime Emmy Award for Outstanding Makeup for a Multi-Camera Series or Special (Non-Prosthetic) in 2020.

 Early life

 Petruschin was born to DeShawna and Viktor Petruschin in Rexburg, Idaho as the first of three children.
 He is of Russian ancestry.
 His mother, who separated from his father when he was seven years old, raised him as Mormon.
 She grew up in Victorville, California.